onyeka-hub/Project-26/README.md

 Follow the below steps.
 NOTE: There is minimal guide on how to do the things listed below

 1. Create an access token from GitHub so that Jenkins can use it to connect to the Github account. https://github.com/settings/tokens

-2. Using base64, encode the generated token Z2hwX0hZbFZMcXpaR2o2b0ZUdUkzWDFQYWJTNFJxcEhQdDBIVzJsUw==
+2. Using base64, encode the generated token

+Z2hwX2VWanNscjJ4NWdJamNkdnFYdXJhVDFObHlmVTdwZDFSTjhWbg==

 3. Create a secret in the same namespace where Jenkins is installed - tools.
 Name the key github or whatever you wish.
 It doesn’t matter what it is called.
-But, take note of the name you use becuase it will be used elsewhere.
+But, take note of the name you used because it will be used elsewhere.
 See an example below.
 Replace the value with the encoded token you created earlier.
 ```
 apiVersion: v1
 kind: Secret
 metadata:
   name: github
+  namespace: tools
 type: Opaque
 data:
   github_token: Z2hwX0hZbFZMcXpaR2o2b0ZUdUkzWDFQYWJTNFJxcEhQdDBIVzJsUw==